Union at Kenya's port of Mombasa calls off strike

 | MOMBASA, Kenya

-MOMBASA, Kenya Workers at Kenya's main port of Mombasa called off a strike on Friday after the management issued letters of employment to casual staff who were demanding permanent jobs.
+MOMBASA, Kenya A union representing workers at Kenya's main port of Mombasa called off a strike on Friday after the management issued letters of employment to casual workers who were demanding permanent jobs.

+The strike, which was in its second day, had left loading and unloading at a standstill.
+Also on Friday, a separate strike by workers demanding better pay halted operations by Kenya Ferry Services.

 Simon Sang, secretary general of the dock workers union, told workers the dispute had been resolved after most of their employment letters were signed.